 - 4. The motorcycle must cover the course under its own power or by the physical energy of the rider.
 Towing, as well as organized repair and service (except at scheduled control rest periods), is prohibited.
 Violation will result in disqualification.
 Riders may assist one another on the course, although a rider who ceases to be a contestant may not help another rider. - 5.
 A route sheet is given to all riders no less than one hour before the start.
 The sheet must list key time for the event, the key times for all known controls and the exact mileage and schedule in miles per hour between these controls.
 It also must give the exact cumulative mileage at turns and the direction of turns.
 The route sheet lists the mileage for any official gas stops and gas available locations. - 6.
 If speed averages change during the event, the sheet must provide the exact mileage and key time for the point where the speed changes.
 The mileage at any point where the speed average changes is computed from the last known mileage in whole tenths of a mile and the time is computed to a whole minute. - 7.
 Starting positions must be determined by a random drawing.
 A separate random drawing may be used to allow placement of pre-entered C riders behind pre-entered A and B riders.
-At the starting time, one minute after the key time, the starter starts up to five six riders each minute.
-If there are fewer than 100 riders in the meet, the starter sends out as many as two riders on each minute.
+At the starting time, one minute after the key time, the starter starts up to six riders each minute.
 There will be a "start control" at the start of the event. - 8.
 Enduros may use dead-engine starts. - 9.
 Riders must remain on the marked course.
 A rider who leaves the course may continue the meet only by reentering the course at the same point.
 A marked course shall mean the following: In sight of the marking arrow, except that when traversing double marked sections the rider must remain between the markers. - If motorcycles are sealed throughout the meet, it must be done by officials at the starting control and removed by officials at the finish control. - 11.
 If teams are recognized, they shall consist of riders who all are AMA members.
 A club team consists of riders who all are members of the same AMA-chartered club.
 Sidecar or buddy seat passengers aren't considered as team members.
 Team competition and the number of riders required should be noted on the official entry form.
 Riders may compete only on one team. - 12.
 An odometer check must be placed 2.9 miles from the start to allow riders to calibrate their odometers to the one used in laying out the course.
 An odometer check will not be mandatory at a Restart Enduro as they have mileage markers every other mile.